jameshfisher/jameshfisher.com/_posts/2017-01-24-binary-subtraction.md

   - programming
   - computer-science
 taggedAt: '2024-03-26'
+summary: >-
+  To subtract in binary, we use carry bits and two's complement representation.
 ---

 Remember how subtraction works.
 We work from the least-significant bits to the most-significant, and pairwise subtract them. `1-1=0`, `1-0=1`, `0-0=0`.